 In the event of a wildfire approaching a community, the first priority is human life and safety, including the evacuation of at-risk areas.
-Wildfire can move quickly and unpredictably.
+Wildfires can move quickly and unpredictably.
 It takes time for people to evacuate an area and safe egress can be blocked by the fire itself or by vehicle congestion or accidents.

-Publicly and provincially owned critical infrastructure (CI) are assets owned by the Provincial government, local government, public institution (such as health authority or school district), First Nation or Treaty First Nation that are essential to the health, safety, security or economic wellbeing of the community and the effective functioning of government, or assets identified in a Local Authority Emergency Plan Hazard, Risk & Vulnerability and Critical Infrastructure assessment.
+Publicly and provincially owned critical infrastructure (CI) are assets owned by the Provincial government, local government, public institution (such as health authority or school district), First Nation or Treaty First Nation that are essential to the health, safety, security or economic wellbeing of the community and the effective functioning of government, or assets identified in a Local Authority Emergency Plan Hazard, Risk & Vulnerability, and Critical Infrastructure assessment.

 Describe critical infrastructure and the risk that wildfire poses to the infrastructure (this requires working with the asset owners).
-Outline the services related to critical infrastructure (electricity, communications, water supply, waste treatment, hospitals, schools, etc.), and the impacts and implications of disruption of these services, during and after a wildfire.
+Outline the services related to critical infrastructure (electricity, communications, water supply, waste treatment, hospitals, schools, etc.), and the impacts and implications of disruption to these services during and after a wildfire.
 Most of this information should be available in the local emergency plan.

-Updated information regarding transmission and distribution lines and what they supply (e.g. identify if a power line supplies other communities); locations of transformers and towers; types of poles (metal vs. wood); substation or generating station locations, loads, and what they supply is important information for a CWRP.
-Identify water supply infrastructure elements, such as intake dams and locations, pipelines, water treatment plants, sewer facilities, etc. Describe water availability for firefighting and the potential for drought conditions during fire season.
+Updated information regarding transmission and distribution lines and what they supply (e.g. identify if a power line supplies other communities), locations of transformers and towers, types of poles (metal vs. wood), substation or generating station locations, loads, and what they supply is important information for a CWRP.
+Identify water supply infrastructure elements, such as intake dams and locations, pipelines, water treatment plants, sewer facilities, etc. Describe water availability for firefighting and the potential for drought conditions during wildfire season.

 Communities that depend on surface water from a specific watershed should be aware that wildfire has the potential to cause significant damage to soils, high rates of sedimentation and/or landslides that can degrade water quality for many years.
 In worst-case scenarios, the water supply may have to be abandoned (temporarily or permanently) or new water treatment infrastructure may need to be built, which can take several years and substantial funding.

 When a community relies partially or completely on surface water, describe the location of the watershed and its vulnerability to wildfire.
 Describe the current water reservoir and/or drinking water supply capacity, its relevance and vulnerability, and provide any initial analysis of potential wildfire impacts.

-Indigenous cultural heritage resources include archaeological sites, traditional use sites, historic buildings and artefacts, and heritage trails, or any other objects or places of "historical, cultural or archaeological significance to British Columbia, a community or an aboriginal people ".
+Indigenous cultural heritage resources include archaeological sites, traditional use sites, historic buildings and artifacts, and heritage trails, or any other objects or places of "historical, cultural, or archaeological significance to British Columbia, a community, or an aboriginal people."
 Non-archaeological cultural heritage in BC is generally not protected by statute, but the use of and access to these resources is enshrined as a constitutionally protected Aboriginal right.
 Locally identified cultural heritage values that may be impacted by wildfire or suppression efforts can be included.

-Describe other resource values (such as the timber harvesting land base and its contributions and impacts on short-, mid- and long-term timber supply), if relevant.
+Describe other resource values, such as BC Parks, Protected Areas, and timber harvesting land base and its contributions and impacts on short-, mid-, and long-term timber supply, if relevant.
 Provide updated information in the CWRP on hazardous values, such as large propane facilities, landfills, rail yards, storage facilities containing explosives, etc. Outline any mitigation measures.

-Wildfire Risk Assessment
+4. Wildfire Risk Assessment

-With all participants in this process there needs to be a basic understanding of the terms wildfire risk and wildfire threat and how they are applied in the context of wildfire risk planning.
+All participants in this process must have a basic understanding of the terms "wildfire risk" and "wildfire threat," as well as how they are applied in the context of wildfire risk planning.
 The two terms are defined as:

-Wildfire risk is commonly defined as:
+Wildfire risk:

-- 1. likelihood of a fire occurring
+- Likelihood of a fire occurring.

-- 2. the associated fire behaviour
+- Associated fire behaviour.

-- 3. the impacts of the fire (consequence)
+- Impacts of the fire (consequence).